VaultSovereign/forge/docs/WORKBENCH.md

 ---

-**Operator Note:** Replit previews run behind a single `$PORT`.
-In dev we run Vite + BFF separately; for production preview, prefer `pnpm -w run build:web && pnpm -w run build:bff && pnpm -w run workbench:start` so Fastify serves the built SPA and the preview uses one port.
+**Note:** In production, the BFF serves the built frontend as static assets on a single port.